Skip to main content

 After that, the attacker can direct the user to an SVG document on a third-party site, for example, the company's logo.
 In the SVG context, the <img> tag inside the <style> tag will be applied, and we will get XSS.

-You also need to understand that SVG documents, in general, have a number of differences from HTML documents - for example, there is no document.head, and so on.
+You also need to understand that SVG documents, in general, have a number of differences from HTML documents - for example, there is no document.head and document.body, and so on.
 Perhaps this can help you.